DiscontinuedUpdate: Mizuno Wave Hitogami 4

 A G3 outsole is the main component in the Hitogami 2’s underfoot.
 The rubber treads are fairly regular and almost flat with deep flex grooves for flexibility.
 As with most Mizuno shoes, there is a midfoot cut that shows a glimpse of the Wave Plate.
 A segmented crash pad helps with the shock dispersal and is covered with the X-10 compound like some parts of the forefoot.

 The midsole is where the action really happens in the 2nd coming of the Hitogami.
 Mizuno places the Wave Plate between two slices of the U4iC midsole foam.
 The upper foam is found in the heel and the forefoot like the Wave Plate while the lower portion runs the entire length of the shoe.
 This arrangement creates the firmness in the ride and the noticeable responsiveness in the forefoot, which greatly helps in picking up speed.
 Intercool ventilation ports are scattered throughout the sole for enhanced breathability.
+This midsole technology is also present in the Hitogami 4 and Inspire 15.

 An Airmesh upper allows air to flow freely for a really well-ventilated run.
 There is a soft overlay under the mesh that helps the stitched on Runbird Logo to hold the midfoot.
 Inside the shoe is a very soft lining for excellent skin feel.
 To give a little cushioning, Mizuno provides plush insole.